aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 | additional build args (passed along to `sam build` calls)        |                                                                                                                                                                                                                                  | empty string                     |
 | additional local invoke args (passed along to `sam local` calls) |                                                                                                                                                                                                                                  | empty string                     |

-The following AWS related arguments are relevant to debugging both standalone lambda function handlers and sam template resources:
+The following AWS related arguments are relevant to debugging both standalone lambda function handlers and sam template resources.
+When provided, they are injected into the local Lambda containers running the invoked SAM Application.
+This is useful in scenarios where the Lambda running locally is accessing other AWS resources.

--   Credentials
+-   Credentials - Set this to the Credentials ID as shown in the Credentials selection list (example: `profile:default`).
+If this is omitted, the Toolkit's active credentials are used.
--   Region
+-   Region - Set this to the region code (eg: `us-east-1`)

 ## <a id="debugging-experiences"></a> Local Debugging Experiences